mozilla/glean.js/documentation/src/content/docs/automatic_instrumentation/page_load_events.md

 ## Page load event API

-Glean.js provides an API for collecting page load events as an alternative to automatic instrumentation.
+Glean.js provides an API for manually collecting page load events.

 When to use the `GleanMetrics.pageLoad` API